X-Factor (comics): Original team (1986–1991)

 In the 1970s and early 1980s, Angel, Beast, and Iceman wandered through various superhero teams.
 By 1985, all three were members of the Defenders.
 With the monthly Defenders series already due to be cancelled, Angel, Beast, and Iceman were freed up for X-Factor.

 A more difficult task was the return of Cyclops and Jean Grey.
 In 1980, Jean Grey was killed during the seminal Dark Phoenix Saga, and it was considered vital that the new team have a female member.
-In one of the most significant cases of retroactive continuity in comic book history, Jean Grey had never actually been the Phoenix.
+In one of the most significant cases of retroactive continuity in comic book history, it was revealed that Jean Grey had never actually been the Phoenix.
 Instead, the Phoenix entity copied Grey's identity and form, keeping her safe in a cocoon-like structure beneath Jamaica Bay.

 In order to join the team, Cyclops walked out on his new wife Madelyne Pryor, an Alaskan pilot who bore a strange resemblance to Grey, and their infant son Nathan.

 The original X-Men choose not to associate with the current team because Professor X had placed their old nemesis, Magneto, as its leader.
 The five original members set up a business advertised as mutant-hunters for hire, headquartered in the TriBeCa neighborhood of downtown New York City, posing as (non-superpowered) humans to their clients.
 The mutants that X-Factor "capture" are secretly trained to control their powers and reintegrated into society.
 Through their "mutant hunting" X-Factor recruit a group of young wards: